 Stop the Surge

-You can’t really stop the surge that often comes during a storm, but you can safeguard your heating and cooling equipment from it.
-Put in a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
+You can’t really prevent the surge that often comes during a storm, but you can safeguard your heating and cooling equipment from it.
+Put in a high-quality surge protector where any sizable appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Make sure you never touch any electrical components, and request expert help if you are not accustomed to using surge protectors properly.
+Make sure you never touch any electrical components, and ask for professional help if you are not accustomed to using surge protectors properly.

-Your loved ones and you need to find shelter first and foremost, but if time allows, shut down your HVAC system and cover the outdoor system with a tarp.
-Before turning your system back on after the storm, you must remove the tarp and clean up any debris.
+You and your family need to find shelter first and foremost, but if time allows, shut down your HVAC system and cover the outside system with a tarp.
+Before turning your system back on after the storm, you must remove the tarp and remove any debris.

 This, Too, Shall Pass

 When the storm has passed, be sure the system is safe before turning your heating and cooling system back on.
 To begin, confirm there are no signals of damage and get rid of any debris from around the equipment.
 Try to check and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 901-235-1196 for an equipment inspection if it looks like there may have been any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional to ensure safe operation, turn the heating and air conditioning system back on ASAP to help dry the home and restrict mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order all year long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order through all the seasons.